rayyankhan47/rayyankhan47/README.md

 ## 🎓 Fun facts

-- 🥇 I love high pressure hackathon-type situations where my friends and I can *suffer* for 48 hours and come up with something all worth it at the end.
+- 🥇 I love high pressure hackathon-type situations where I can *suffer* for 48 hours
-- 😃 Team projects, collaborations, and startups are my thing.
-Hence, I *really* mean it when I'm saying that **we should work on something awesome together**.
+- 😃 Collaborations and startups are my thing. **Seriously, hit me up and let's do something awesome together**
-- 🌍 I strive in all things social impact.
-Through my experience in education advocacy, I've honed my communication skills and reinforced my belief in the transformative power of storytelling.
+- 🌍 I strive in humanitarian projects and education advocacy
-- ❣️ Math is where it all began for me.
-I am particularly interested in Graph Theory and Algebraic Topology.
-I'll sit with you for hours and talk about topics in Algebra, Analysis, Number Theory, you name it!
+- ❣️ Math is where it all began for me; I am nowadays interested in Graph Theory and Topology
-- 🏸 I play competitive badminton when I'm not staring at a screen 🤑
+- 🏸 I play competitive badminton 🤑

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rayyan-khan10/)